How to Choose the Best Dry Type Transformer Types for Your Project?| CHBEB

 - European Eco-design Requirements: Stringent efficiency standards for the EU market.

-I recently helped a client upgrade their old transformers to models meeting NEMA Premium efficiency standards.
+I recently helped a client upgrade their old transformers to models meeting NEMA Premium efficiency2 standards.
 The energy savings paid for the new transformers in just over four years, with substantial savings continuing thereafter.

 Efficiency varies with load: